How to Come Out on Top as a Content Creator

 Creators Legal: Empowering Creative Professionals

-The average costs of legal representation for creators can be prohibitive costing $500 – $1000/hour.
+The average costs of legal representation for creators can be prohibitive, costing $500 – $1000/hour.
 Additionally, securing rights for content creators may only require a simple but well-drafted contract.
 There are innovative legal solutions that provide small businesses with easy access to legal contracts to address a general set of business needs.
-However, these online legal solutions lack the specificity to address the unique challenges in the $660 billion (of a global $2 trillion) US entertainment and media industry.
+However, these online legal solutions lack the specificity to address the unique challenges in the US entertainment and media industry of $660 billion (of a global $2 trillion).

 Legal Contracts for Various Creative Segments